My Baby Wakes Up Constantly Throughout the Night!

 Start Sleep Coaching at Night

 Start sleep coaching her at a night.
 Make sure that you start the new bedtime routine after a great day of naps.
 Get those naps any way you can so that you begin bedtime with a well-rested baby.
-I would encourage you to read this article: Ten Steps to Take before Starting Sleep Coaching.
 If you do all these things, you’re absolutely going to have sleep success and get a good night’s sleep yourself.